7469626F/arduino-based-obstacle-avoidance-with-ardupilot/README.md

 # arduino-based-obstacle-avoidance-with-ardupilot

-This project eplains how to set up an arduino with ardupilot so that it can send ranging data to ardupilot from any sensor that the arduino can read over mavlink.
+This project eplains how to set up an arduino with ardupilot so that it can send ranging data over mavlink to ardupilot from any sensor that the arduino can read.

 # basics